 The first layer, closet to the hand, is what is known as a ‘Infused Shock Dispersion Sheet’.
 The role of this layer is to effectively disperse what shock made it through the first two layers effectively, preventing any injury being sustained to your hand.
 This should disperse the force equally across your hand so that one particular area doesn’t come under any more force than other.

 The middle layer, is made use polygonal fusion foam which is responsible for absorbing the vast majority of impact.
-This thick layer of foam ensures that you’re able to continually wear the mitts without sustaining an injury to your hand, wrist or elbow.
+This thick layer of foam ensures that you’re able to continually wear them without sustaining an injury to your hand, wrist or elbow.

 The first layer acts as the first line of defence for your hand, and is constructed of ‘Sponge X’ padding.
 To be honest, I’m pretty sure that’s just some fancy name that RDX gave it, but it certainly works.

-Unlike a lot of RDX’s other products, their focus mitts are made using 100% genuine cowhide leather, which will allow the mitts to last a decent amount of time before showing any signs of wear and tear.
+Unlike a lot of RDX’s other products, their focus pads are made using 100% genuine cowhide leather, which will allow them to last a decent amount of time before showing any signs of wear and tear.

 RDX really outdid themselves in the comfort department, utilising mesh fabric with moisture wicking properties for the hand compartment.
-Not only does this keep your hands cool whilst wearing the gloves, it helps to reduce the build of up sweat, which can cause the mitts to stink.
+Not only does this keep your hands cool whilst wearing the gloves, it helps to reduce the build of up sweat, which can cause them to stink.

-The mitts also posses a white dot on their striking surface, allowing the person working out to have a clear target of where they are meant to be throwing a strike.
-This is ideal for people who do not have much experience working out on boxing mitts as it allows them to clearly see where to land the punch.
+They also posses a white dot on their striking surface, allowing the person working out to have a clear target of where they are meant to be throwing a strike.
+This is ideal for people who do not have much experience with this type of training, as it allows them to clearly see where to land the punch.

 The Pro Impact mitts feature a solid amount of padding, however when new, the padding tends to be a bit on the firm side.
-With this in mind, it’s important to wear good gloves when working out on the mitts to begin with.
+With this in mind, it’s important to wear good gloves when using them to begin with.

-Inside of the mitts is a cushioned ball that the wearer can hold on to in order to keep the mitt firmly in place.
-The mitt itself is secured to the hand using a hook and loop system that provides a stable and firm fit, preventing the mitt from sliding around.
+Inside is a cushioned ball that the wearer can hold on to in order to keep the mitt firmly in place.
+The pad itself is secured to the hand using a hook and loop system that provides a stable and firm fit, preventing the mitt from sliding around.

-You’ve also got a choice of two color variation with the Pro Impact mitts, either all black and black & red.
+You’ve also got a choice of two color variation with the these; either all black or black & red.
 While the choice is somewhat limited, it’s better than having no choice at all.

-- DURABLE LEATHER MATERIAL.
-For durability and scratch-resistant protection, the Pro Impact Focus Mitts are are made using genuine leather combined with...
+- DURABLE PU LEATHER MATERIAL.
+For durability and scratch-resistant protection, the Pro Impact Focus Mitts are are made using PU leather combined with a...